In his job as a casino pit boss, Erik Rintamaki has watched hundreds of people hit a jackpot in the casino.

 Erik is a proud “Yooper,” living on the rugged shores of Lake Superior in Michigan’s Upper Peninsula.
 He grew up on the lake, collecting agates, rocks, and jars full of sea glass from the time he was a kid.

 He’s an avid agate picker, beachcombing year round, even when the temperatures drop below zero.
 Agates are getting harder and harder to find in Michigan on Lake Superior, so he wanted to see if he could find a better way to spot them.
-An ad on eBay for a UV light showed glowing agates, so he decided to try looking for agates with a UV flashlight at night.
+An ad on eBay for an ultraviolet (UV) light showed glowing agates, so he decided to try looking for agates with a UV flashlight at night.

 “The first three times I went out, I found nothing,” he says.
 “On the fourth time, I was on my hands and knees at 4 am and I found a rock glowing bright fluorescent orange.
 I screamed with joy!”